leekevinyg/edison/README.md

 # Tulip

 Voice activated web navigation extension for the Chrome browser.
-The project is still under development and is not yet available on the Chrome Store.
+Note the project is still a work in progress, and is not yet available on the chrome store.

 - <a href="#Developing">Developing</a>
 - <a href="#Future">Improving Accessibility and Future Directions</a>